KhalidElSayed/MapKit-Neighbourhood/README.markdown

 It would make more sense to store the coordinates in the sqlite database as a binary blob that can be loaded directly into the polygon overlay.
 That avoids the string & JSON processing completely.

 Memory management.
 I can see this eating a lot of memory.
 That should be avoided.

+## Ideas

+* Make an app that tells you what neighbourhood you're in
+* Make an app that uses background CoreLocation APIs to monitor when you enter a bad neighbour
+* Something something geo game.